simplecov-ruby/simplecov/README.md

 ### Custom profiles

 You can load additional profiles with the SimpleCov.load_profile('xyz') method.
-This allows you to build upon an existing profile and customize it so you can reuse it in unit tests and cucumber features, for example.
+This allows you to build upon an existing profile and customize it so you can reuse it in unit tests and Cucumber features.
+For example:

 ```ruby
 # lib/simplecov_custom_profile.rb